tuist/tuist/docs/benchmarking.md

-# Tuist Benchmark
+# Benchmarking

-A tool to time & benchmark tuist's commands against a set of fixtures
+The Tuist project includes an executable, `tuistbench`, that you can use to benchmark the execution of Tuist.

 ## Usage